AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 ### Changing passwords

-Django does not store raw (clear text) passwords on the user model, but only a hash (see [documentation of how passwords are managed]() <!-- next page --> for full details).
+Django does not store raw (clear text) passwords on the user model, but only a hash (see [documentation of how passwords are managed](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Password_Management#password-management-in-django) for full details).
 Because of this, do not attempt to manipulate the password attribute of the user directly.
 This is why a helper function is used when creating a user.

 To change a user's password, you have several options: